 "A Line in the Sand" (2008) was director Jeffrey Chernov's film adaptation of Mark Nasser's off-off Broadway play "The Mayor's Limo."
 A multiple film festival award-winner, the independent feature offered Bernthal a rare leading role as a homeless man known only as Banzai, whose tragic past unfolds after he is arrested and brought into police custody for urinating on the mayor's limousine.
 The vagaries of fame were no doubt well defined for Bernthal by this experience; although his work earned him a Best Actor award at the Naperville Independent Film Festival, one-sheet posters for "A Line in the Sane" spelled his name wrong.
 In the National Lampoon comedy "Bar Starz" (2008), from first-time director Michael Pietrzak, Bernthal dialed down his trademark intensity to play a vainglorious San Bernardino club king; the role gave Bernthal the chance to play broad comedy and to improvise, but the feature was withdrawn after its limited 2008 release.
 Bernthal offered a slimmed-down take on Chicago gangster Al Capone for Shawn Levy's screwball fantasy "Night at the Museum: Battle of the Smithsonian" (2009) and stood shoulder-to-shoulder on the film's poster with stars Ben Stiller and Robin Williams.
 The actor had another shot at the security of a weekly series when he was cast as a loutish New England suburbanite married to a sorceress on "Eastwick" (ABC, 2009-2010), a spin-off of George Miller's 1987 film "The Witches of Eastwick."
 The series debuted well, but critics were unenthusiastic and the network axe fell after only 12 weeks.

-In 2010, Bernthal had his best year in show business, with a small but high-profile bit in Roman Polanski's "The Ghost Writer" (2010), as a World War II soldier in two episodes of the Tom Hanks/Steven Spielberg-produced miniseries "The Pacific" (HBO, 2010), and as a series regular on the landmark AMC miniseries "The Walking Dead" (2010- ), based on the popular Image Comics graphic novel of the same name.
-Despite the fact that small-town Kentucky policeman Shane Walsh, who helps lead a band of human survivors in resistance against a rising zombie apocalypse, died fairly early on in the original monthly run of Robert Kirkman's graphic novel, producer Frank Darabont elected to preserve the character indefinitely, largely on the strength of Bernthal's gritty, fully committed performance.
+In 2010, Bernthal had a banner year, with a small but high-profile bit in Roman Polanski's "The Ghost Writer," a role as a World War II soldier in two episodes of the Tom Hanks/Steven Spielberg-produced miniseries "The Pacific" (HBO, 2010) and a key part as a series regular on the landmark AMC miniseries "The Walking Dead" (2010- ), based on the popular comic series of the same name.
+Despite the fact that small-town policeman Shane Walsh, who helps lead a band of human survivors in resistance against a rising zombie apocalypse, died early on in the original monthly run of Robert Kirkman's tale, initial show-runner Frank Darabont elected to preserve the character for a longer stint, largely on the strength of Bernthal's gritty, fully committed performance.
 By its second season, the series became a runaway hit, with the actor playing a crucial role in that year's story arc.
 Following his tenure as the tightly wound Walsh, Bernthal moved on to a number of high-profile 2013 projects, including supporting parts in the feature thriller "Snitch" and two major holiday-season releases, the boxing movie "Grudge Match," starring no less than Robert De Niro and Sylvester Stallone, and Martin Scorsese's financial drama, "The Wolf of Wall Street."
 Bernthal also landed the lead in Darabont's next big project, the period crime series "Mob City" (TNT, 2013- ).

 From classic movie palaces to the state-of-the-art IMAX screens.